Serving Our Neighbors

 Family Pass

 Family Preservation and Strengthening Services (Family PASS) works to help families stay together, avoid eviction, and continue working to end the cycle of chronic financial stress and housing instability.
 They provide emergency rental assistance to stop evictions and work with the family as a partner in change.
 As they work together with their clients, they provide case management services that include transportation, childcare, and education/job skills opportunities.
 They work with families who cannot make ends meet consistently, even while working two or more low-wage jobs.
-In Fairfax County, over half of the homeless adults are working.
-They are struggling against low pay and high housing costs.
-County officials estimate a person earning the minimum wage would have to work more than 122 hours a week to afford adequate housing in Fairfax County.

 Global & National Ministry